rahimialijan/My-Portfolio/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>
-I would like to thank Microverse Team & JavaScript Mastery Youtube channel
+I would like to thank Microverse Team & JavaScript Mastery Youtube Channel

 <p align="right">(<a href="#readme-top">back to top</a>)</p>